These options are used to change the configuration and most of them are usually found in the option file.

 --trusted-key long key ID or fingerprint

-Assume that the specified key (which must be given as a full 8 byte key ID, a 20 byte, or 32 byte fingerprint) is as trustworthy as one of your own secret keys.
+Assume that the specified key (which should be given as fingerprint) is as trustworthy as one of your own secret keys.
 This option is useful if you don’t want to keep your secret keys (or one of them) online but still want to be able to check the validity of a given recipient’s or signator’s key.
+If the given key is not locally available but an LDAP keyserver is configured the missing key is imported from that server.

 Set what trust model GnuPG should follow.
 The models are: